(effective from November 2018)

 3.4.
 Before an Object is placed up for the Auctioneer’s Auction, the Auctioneer and the Seller shall enter into a brokerage contract or an Auction contract (hereinafter also referred to as Authorisation Contract).
 The Authorisation Contract being concluded shall set out the details of the Object, its Starting Price, and information related thereto, which may be relevant to the sale, as well as the amount of the brokerage fee to be paid to the Auctioneer, i.e. the Auctioneer’s Auction Fee, and the Auctioneer’s Auction Starting Fee, if the same has been established.
 The Authorisation Contract shall set out the actions to be taken for placing the Object up for the Auctioneer’s Auction, as well as any additional terms and conditions.

 3.5.
 Any contracts of sale and other contracts, entered into as a result of DIRECTLY FROM OWNER Auctions, shall be entered into directly by Clients, without any participation of the Portal Administrator.
 The Clients themselves shall be liable for due performance of the contracts entered into by them.
 The Portal Administrator is not a party to any contract resulting from a DIRECTLY FROM OWNER Auction, and will assume no obligations towards Clients in connection with the same.
 Inter alia, the Portal Administrator is not an agent, broker, representative, or a commission merchant of the Client who initiated on the portal the DIRECTLY FROM OWNER Auction.
 The Portal Administrator will assume no liability for the quality or the quantity of the Object proposed to be sold/ rented via a DIRECTLY FROM OWNER Auction.
+The Portal Administrator has the right to charge a fee for the publication of DIRECTLY FROM OWNER auctions, and any auxiliary services related thereto.
+A DIRECTLY FROM OWNER auction is made available for users of the Portal within 72 hours after the auction has been entered into the Portal.
+Holders of one-month and one-year tickets for the use of the Expert Package of the Map App, can access the DIRECTLY FROM OWNER auction ads immediately after they are submitted.

 3.6.1.
-If the Auctioneer allows payment of the Down Payment through electronic channels, the Buyer shall click on the 'Back to Merchant' icon after having made their payment via a bank link.
+If the Auctioneer allows payment of the Auction participation fee or the Down Payment through electronic channels, the Buyer shall click on the 'Back to Merchant' icon after having made their payment via a bank link.
 Otherwise the Buyer shall not be automatically added to the list of admitted participants and will not be able to participate in the Auctioneer’s Auction right away.
 In such an event the Buyer should immediately contact the Auctioneer.
 Later complaints shall not be reviewed, and the paid Participation Fee and Down Payment shall be reimbursed in accordance with the established procedure.

 3.7.
 The minimum period of the Auctioneer’s Auction Process for an Object, during which the status of the Auction is Pending Auction and Active Auction, is 9 (nine) days.
 This provision does not apply to DIRECTLY FROM OWNER Auctions.